 The ability to be in situations of conflict and resolving those is also very helpful.
 Everyone on the team is expected to make phone calls to providers.
 Being able to help them understand what we do and how to make things go smoothly are needed.

-What are three things you’d recommend for anyone considering a career in utilization review?
+What are three things you’d recommend for anyone considering a physical therapy reviewer career?

 Talk with your office managers and find out who the big UM players are and which health plans they deal with.

 Most PT have filled out a form to request additional care.
 Who is asking for those forms?
 Do you understand why?
 Have you checked their website if they are hiring?